New Estimates on the bounds of Brunel's operator: Preliminaries

 \section{Preliminaries}

 A preliminary version of Brunel's operator appeared in \cite{Early_Brunel} (pg.
 335), inspired by a continuous semi-group from Dunford and Schwartz in \cite{Dunford-Schwartz}.
 Later, some results from this paper were presented in more detail in \cite{Krengel}.
-We begin by restating and reproving one of these results from \cite{Krengel} (pgs.
+We begin by restating and partially reproving one of these results from \cite{Krengel} (pgs.
 212-213).
-This will lead to the computation of the coefficients in the definition of the operator. \begin{lem} For $\xi(x) = 1-\sqrt{1-x}$ the coefficients $\beta_p^{(n)}$ in the expansion
+A modification of the function $\xi$ as defined below yields the function $\psi$ which defines the Brunel operator. \begin{lem} For $\xi(x) = 1-\sqrt{1-x}$ and $n\in\mathbb{N}$, the coefficients $\beta_p^{(n)}$ in the expansion

 are given by: